guibranco/github-file-reader-action-v2/README.md

 ## Options ⚙️

-The following input variables options can/must be configured:
+The following input variable options can/must be configured:

 |Input variable|Necessity|Description|Default|
 |----|----|----|----|